WPJohnny-plugins/dashboard-search-memberpress/readme.txt

 === Dashboard Search for MemberPress ===
-Contributors: treeflips
+Contributors: treeflips, zeroneit
 Donate link: https://www.paypal.me/wpjohnny
 Tags: memberpress, search, members, membership Requires at least: 4.0
-Tested up to: 5.4.2
+Tested up to: 6.8
-Stable tag: 1.0.0
+Stable tag: 1.1.1
 License: GPL-2.0+

 Search for MemberPress members right from your WordPress Dashboard.
 Saves you a few clicks.

 == Description ==

-I developed this FREE plugin to manage MemberPress members easier and faster.

-You can now search for members right from your main Dashboard page instead of clicking to MemberPress > Members.

-The plugin also allows you to hit your [ENTER] key to search instead of having to click the “GO” button.
+I developed this plugin to manage members easier and faster.
+You can now search for members very quickly from your main Dashboard page instead of having to click to the MemberPress > Members page.
+Also, the plugin allows you to hit your [ENTER] key to search instead of having to click the "GO" button.
 Whatever is entered will be searched within all fields (user, first name, last name, email, ID).

 = Features: =